**Last updated on: 30 January 2022**

 Charye (차례 – ancestral worship ceremony)

 Koreans believe that their ancestors return to enjoy the ritual food prepared for them on Seollal.
 So, they pay tribute to their ancestors by performing a ritual called “charye” with their family members.
 Charye is a memorial service that prays for the peace and good health of the ancestors.
 The charye table is set with a variety of food which must have nice shapes and colours and must be fresh.
-There are rules of laying out the charye table – nowadays people who are not familiar with these rules can use a smartphone application called Jesa Whiz which can tell users where to put the different dishes on the charye table.
+People in Seoul and Gyeonggi-do Province usually place the food on the charye table according to the rules set out in the book entitled ‘Zhu Xi’s Family Rituals’, for example, having jujubes, chestnuts, pears and dried persimmons placed from left to right, and placing fish at the table’s east with their heads facing east and meat at the table’s west.
+Ingredients that have strong scents such as green onions or garlic should not be used as they may ward off the ancestors.
+Nowadays people who are not familiar with the rules of setting the charye table can use a smartphone application called Jesa Whiz which can tell users where to put the different dishes on the charye table.

 During charye, family members make two full bows on their knees and then a bow while half-standing and offer prayers to their ancestors.
 After charye is performed, the family members share the ritual food together, hoping that the virtues of their ancestors will be passed onto themselves.

 Tteokguk is the traditional food of Seollal which represents piety, dignity and the new year.
-It is a traditional soup made of thinly sliced white tteok (떡 – rice cake), beef, egg and vegetables.
-Koreans eat tteokguk with family members in the morning of Seollal.
+It is a traditional soup made of thinly sliced white tteok (떡 – rice cake), beef, egg and vegetables boiled in a clear soyabean soup.
+Koreans usually eat tteokguk with family members in the morning or during lunch on Seollal.
 It is believed that one gets one year older by eating a bowl of tteokguk.
 The Koreans like to ask each other how many bowls of tteokguk they have eaten and joke about the number of years that they will get old.
 So, although tteokguk is tasty, don’t eat more than one bowl; otherwise you will get old very quickly! 🙂

 Sebae (세배 – New Year’s bow)